Deb-Karmakar/College-DSA/README.md

 - Output Postfix: `3 4 2 * 1 5 - 2 ^ / +`
 - Final Result: `3`

+### 9. Singly Linked List Operations (`3.1_singly_linked_list.c`)
+**Interactive Menu-Driven Program**
+- Choose from 4 menu options for dynamic list operations
+- Insert nodes at any position in the list
+- Delete nodes from any position in the list
+- Display the complete linked list with pointer visualization
+- Real-time feedback for all operations
+- Automatic error handling for invalid positions
+- Dynamic memory management with proper allocation and deallocation

+**Example Operations**:
+1. Insert data 10 at position 1 → Creates first node
+2. Insert data 20 at position 2 → Adds node at end
+3. Insert data 15 at position 2 → Inserts between existing nodes
+4. Display → Shows: `List: 10 -> 15 -> 20 -> NULL`
+5. Delete position 2 → Removes node with data 15
+6. Display → Shows: `List: 10 -> 20 -> NULL`

+#### `3.1_singly_linked_list.c`
+**Purpose**: Complete implementation of a singly linked list with menu-driven interface

+**Features**:
+- Dynamic memory allocation for nodes using malloc()
+- Comprehensive node insertion at any position
+- Node deletion from any position with memory management
+- Interactive menu-driven interface with 4 operations
+- Complete error handling for boundary conditions
+- Memory leak prevention with proper free() calls
+- Real-time linked list visualization

+**Key Functions**:
+- `insert()`: Inserts a node at any specified position
+- `deleteNode()`: Removes a node from any specified position
+- `display()`: Shows all elements in the list with pointer visualization
+- `main()`: Interactive menu interface with user input handling

+**Menu Options**:
+1. Insert - Add a new node at specified position
+2. Delete - Remove a node from specified position
+3. Display - Show the complete linked list
+4. Exit - Terminate program

+**Time Complexity**:
+- Insertion: O(n) in worst case (inserting at end), O(1) for front insertion
+- Deletion: O(n) in worst case (deleting from end), O(1) for front deletion
+- Display: O(n) where n is the number of nodes

+**Space Complexity**: O(n) where n is the number of nodes

 ## Data Structures

 ### Triplet Representation